 Day 6 – Rotorua to Whakatane

 After you’re satisfied that you’ve done everything you want to do in Rotorua, it’s a reasonable drive to Whakatane.
 The coastal town has pick-your-own berry farms (open in summer), as well as fudge tastings at Tui Aotearoa and chocolates from Scilla Chocolates.

 An almost obligatory experience, however, is sitting on Ohope Beach with some fresh Kiwi-style fish and chips.
-Try any one of Fisherman’s Wharf Cafe, Ohiwa Oyster Farm, Gibbo’s on the Wharf and others listed in The Foodie Guide to Whakatane.
+Try any one of Ohiwa Oyster Farm, Gibbo’s on the Wharf and others listed in The Food Guide to Whakatane.

 Food Experiences in Whakatane

 - Pick your own berries at one of the berry farms